Athletics Has a Transfer Problem – But Don’t Blame the Athletes

 Favour Ofili was among the 10 athletes who had to put their Olympic dreams on hold.

-Ofili would finally get a chance to run at the Olympic Games last summer in the 200-meter, finishing sixth, but had to watch the 100 meters from the stands as the Athletics Federation of Nigeria (AFN) and Nigeria Olympic Committee made another administrative error that kept her from competing—mistakenly failing to register her for the event.
+Ofili would finally get a chance to run at the Olympic Games last summer in the 200-meter, finishing sixth, but had to watch the 100 meters from the stands as the Athletics Federation of Nigeria (AFN) and Nigerian Olympic Committee made another administrative error that kept her from competing—mistakenly failing to register her for the event.

 Ofili was compensated with $5,000 for the error, but the AFN claimed innocence and later called her an “uncontrollable athlete.”